Culture Action Plan

 - multiculturalism and diversity.

 Cultivating Growth responds to community needs and lays out a plan to meet those needs over the next five years.
-It will underscore one of the reasons why Prince Edward Island is mighty – we have a remarkably rich culture relative to our size, and we seek to share more of it – with Islanders, Canadians, and people around the world.
+It will underscore one of the reasons why Prince Edward Island is remarkable– we have a rich culture relative to our size, and we seek to share more of it – with Islanders, Canadians, and people around the world.

 Culture is place, people, and possibility.
 It is the creative product when these ingredients are combined.
 Culture is who we are, and who we aim to be.
 All cultures – and all cultural traditions and expressions shape Prince Edward Island.